kerrishotts/pgday/workshops/2017/campp/plugin-x-ray.md

 # Metadata

 Metadata controls a lot of aspects of your plugin, including how people find your plugin, but also how your plugin is configured, and how it affects your consumer's app.
-There are two types of metadata: plugin and npm.
+There are two types of metadata:

-Plugin metadata is stored in `plugin.xml`.
+* Plugin metadata is stored in `plugin.xml`.
 You can think of this as an analogue to an app's `config.xml`.
 Plugin metadata controls lots of things, such as id, version, author, license, name, description, repo, issue, keywords, platform (&amp; assets), dependencies, engines, preferences, hooks, info, and more.

-npm metadata is stored in `package.json`.
+* npm metadata is stored in `package.json`.
 This is required for publishing your plugin to npm.
 It is focused mostly on presentation aspects of your plugin, including things such as name, version, author, license, description, repository, issue, keywords, platforms, and dependencies.

   > **Note:** The `package.json` file can be automatically generated when it comes time to publish.
-We'll over this later.
+We'll go over this later.
 Once you have one, though, you'll end up manually modifying this file.

 ## Descriptive metadata